adititan/adititan.github.io/_pages/projects.md

 ---
 ## Robot Crowd Navigation

-### Socially Aware Robot Crowd Navigation with Interaction Graphs and Human Trajectory Prediction
+### Intention Aware Robot Crowd Navigation with Attention-Based Interaction Graph
-We study the problem of safe and socially aware robot navigation in dense and interactive human crowds.
+We study the problem of safe and intention-aware robot navigation in dense and interactive crowds.
-In this paper, we provide a more accurate representation of personal zones of walking pedestrians with their future trajectories.
-The predicted personal zones are incorporated into a reinforcement learning framework to prevent the robot from intruding into the personal zones.
+Most previous reinforcement learning (RL) based methods fail to consider different types of interactions among all agents or ignore the intentions of people, which results in performance degradation.
-To learn socially aware navigation policies, we propose a novel recurrent graph neural network with attention mechanisms to capture the interactions among agents through space and time.
+We propose a novel recurrent graph neural network with attention mechanisms to capture heterogeneous interactions among agents through space and time.
+To encourage longsighted robot behaviors, we infer the intentions of dynamic agents by predicting their future trajectories for several timesteps.
+The predictions are incorporated into a model-free RL framework to prevent the robot from intruding into the intended paths of other agents.
-We demonstrate that our method enables the robot to achieve good navigation performance and non-invasiveness in challenging crowd navigation scenarios.
+We demonstrate that our method enables the robot to achieve good navigation performance and non-invasiveness in challenging simulation and real-world scenarios.
 [[Paper]](https://arxiv.org/abs/2203.01821) [[Video]](https://www.youtube.com/watch?v=p_asv42Kl8Q)

 <img src="/images/socialZone.png" width="450" />